CrowdWare/shift/circles.md

 It's a grand vision, but it's already a reality, at least in South Africa.

-# What you can do now
+# What You Can Do Now

-Spread the word about Shift.
-Make yourself familiar with Shift and help others to see the benefits having our own currency.
-Here are some benefits above fiat money:
+Spread the word about Shift and familiarize yourself with its benefits to help others understand the advantages of having our own currency.
+Here are some benefits of Shift over fiat money:

-- No hoarding because of the demurrage (LMC looses 0.28 % of worth each day)
-- Because of the demurrage the liquid is free flowing
+- No hoarding due to demurrage: LMC loses 0.28% of its value each day, discouraging hoarding and promoting free-flowing liquidity.
+- Demurrage enables free-flowing liquidity: The demurrage system ensures that the currency remains in circulation, contributing to a dynamic economy.
-- No taxes.
-I believe, because LMC is not money at all.
-And if they say its money, then we will pay taxes with LMC.
-At least we as human beeings have to fight for our rights.
-Its our world.
+- Potential tax advantages: While I personally believe LMC is not considered traditional money, if it is classified as such, then we should explore the possibility of paying taxes with LMC.
+It's essential for us, as human beings, to advocate for our rights and shape our world.
-- No interest rates
+- No interest rates: Shift does not involve interest rates, which can benefit individuals and businesses by eliminating the burden of interest payments.
-- No bank service fees
+- No bank service fees: Shift transactions do not incur bank service fees, reducing costs and increasing accessibility.
-- People are scooping LMC on a daily base, so they can invest into additional servives
+- Daily LMC accumulation: People accumulate LMC on a daily basis, enabling them to invest in additional services and opportunities.
-- Our transactions cannot be tracked by authorities (like they can with Bitcoin)
+- Enhanced privacy: Unlike Bitcoin, our transactions cannot be easily tracked by authorities, providing an added layer of privacy.

-The more people using Shift the faster it will become an alternative to fiat money an all the other crypto coins.
+The more people who use Shift, the faster it will emerge as a viable alternative to fiat money and other cryptocurrencies.